-The \$6.8 million, or 7%, decrease in research and development expenses in 2018 compared to 2017 was primarily due to lower employee compensation costs due to headcount reductions, lower utilization of third-party engineering services as the Company continues the process of transforming its research and development activities from capital intensive hardware development to predominantly software development and lower travel and other discretionary costs due to vigilant cost management throughout the Company.
-The decrease in research and development expenses was partially offset by \$6.0 million in reimbursements of engineering spending by one of our large customers which ended in 2017 and higher incentive compensation associated with the Company's performance.
-The research and development expense in 2018 was net of \$5.9 million of French R&D tax credits.
+The \$6.8 million, or 7%, decrease in research and development expenses in 2018 compared to 2017 was primarily due to lower employee compensation costs due to headcount reductions, lower utilization of third-party engineering services as the Company continued the process of transforming its research and development activities from capital intensive hardware development to predominantly software development and lower travel and other discretionary costs due to vigilant cost management throughout the Company.
+The decrease in research and development expenses was partially offset by \$6.0 million in reimbursements of engineering spending by one of our large customers, which ended in 2017, and higher incentive compensation associated with the Company's performance.